MikroElektronika/mikrosdk_click_v2/clicks/touchkey4/DETAILS.md

 ## Note

 > TouchKey 4 is configured to work in Combo mode (Active and Standby mode).
-Input 1 is enabled in Active mode, input 3 is enabled in Standby mode, and input 2 is enabled to work in both modes.
-In this example the interrupt will be generated when touch is detected and when touch is released.
-Also input 2 will generate interrupt as long as the touch is detected (press and hold event), while input 1 and input 3 will generate interrupt only once on one touch detection, after which the touch will be released.
-Standby mode should be used when fewer sensor inputs are enabled, and when they are programmed to have more sensitivity.
+Input 1 is
+> enabled in Active mode, input 3 is enabled in Standby mode, and input 2 is enabled to
+> work in both modes.
+In this example the interrupt will be generated when touch is
+> detected and when touch is released.
+Also input 2 will generate interrupt as long
+> as the touch is detected (press and hold event), while input 1 and input 3 will
+> generate interrupt only once on one touch detection, after which the touch will be
+> released.
+Standby mode should be used when fewer sensor inputs are enabled, and when
+> they are programmed to have more sensitivity.
+> Somethimes it is neccessary to cycle the board power supply if click doesn't work.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.